Bed Bug Travel Tips

 Bed bugs, the great hitchhikers they are, can be found all over the world and are on the rise, especially in hotels.
-According to Steritech, a commercial pest prevention provider in North America, a recent survey of 700 business class hotels found a 58 percent increase in bed bugs infestations over the course of one year These pests can be found anywhere from the local Motel 8 to the most luxurious accommodations.
+According to Steritech, a commercial pest prevention provider in North America, a recent survey of 700 business class hotels found a 58 percent increase in bed bugs infestations over the course of one year.
+If you are having issues with getting rid of bed bugs then get a professional from this bed bug company.
+These pests can be found anywhere from the local Motel 8 to the most luxurious accommodations.
 Hotels are prime targets for bed bugs since they are easily transported on luggage and other personal belongings.

 But don’t cancel your vacation plans just yet.
 Be proactive; awareness is key when it comes to battling these bugs.
 Check out the tips below to help guard yourself against bed bugs.
 If you find evidence of bed bugs in your hotel, talk to a manager.
 You can also visithttp://bedbugregistry.com/ to find out if the place you’re planning on staying at for your next vacation has been reported for bed bug infestations.

 - With a flashlight, look for bugs or blood spots in corners, cracks, and crevices…